 -

 Use the right amount of vital wheat gluten: The key to making bread flour at home is adding the correct amount of vital wheat gluten.
 A general guideline is to add 1 to 2 tablespoons of vital wheat gluten per cup of all-purpose flour.
 Start with 1 tablespoon and adjust as needed based on your desired gluten strength.
 Too much vital wheat gluten can result in a tough, rubbery dough, while too little may not provide enough structure.
-For example, if a recipe calls for 3 cups of bread flour, you can use 3 cups of all-purpose flour and add 3-6 tablespoons of vital wheat gluten.
+Here's one way to look at it: if a recipe calls for 3 cups of bread flour, you can use 3 cups of all-purpose flour and add 3-6 tablespoons of vital wheat gluten.

 -